-With most of our customers requiring the utmost in secrecy, we really don’t have a lot of opportunity to show off our work.
+With most of our customers requiring the utmost secrecy, we really don’t have a lot of opportunities to show off our work.
 We do have clearance to show off this image.

-What you’re looking at here is a close up of a very large part (about a meter by meter by meter in volume) we’d had made for proof of concept.
+What you’re looking at here is a close-up of a very large part (about a meter by meter by meter in volume) we’d made for proof of concept.
 It’s printed completely of stainless steel.
 The darker section is how the part looks after printing.
-The shiny section at top is after a bit of machining.
+The shiny section at the top is after a bit of machining.
 The thin band between them is the amount of material removed thus far in the process.

 If you’d like to learn more about how ADDere can help reduce machining time on complex parts, contact us today!